n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 ### Settings

 The *Settings* section includes several options for node design and executions.
-In this case, we’ll configure only the first two settings, which are about the node’s appearance in the Editor UI.
+In this case, we’ll configure only the first two settings, which set the node’s appearance in the Editor UI.
 In the *Hacker News node* settings, edit:

 - *Notes:* Get the 10 latest articles
 ::: tip 💡 Node notes
-It is often helpful, especially for complex workflows or if you share them with other users, to add a short description in the node about what it does.
+It is often helpful, especially for complex or shared workflows, to add a short description in the node about what it does.
 :::
 - *Display note in flow?:* toggle to true<br/>
 This option will display the description note under the node in the Editor UI.